A nonexistence result for wing-like mean curvature flows in $\mathbb{R}^4$: Conclusion in the unstable mode case

 By the fine bubble-sheet theorem (Theorem \ref{thm Neck asymptotic}) and the non-vanishing expansion theorem (Theorem \ref{non.vanish.coeffs}) there exists expansion parameters $a_1,a_2$ associated to our flow such that $|a_1|+|a_2|>0$.

 \begin{claim}[bubble-sheet scale] There exists some constant $C<\infty$ such that

 \end{claim}

 \begin{proof}[Proof of the claim] We will argue similarly as in the proofs of \cite[Proposition 5.8]{CHH} and \cite[Proposition 6.2]{CHHW}.\\ Suppose towards a contradiction that $Z(x^{\pm}_{h_i})\to \infty$ for some sequence $\{h_i\}$ with $\lim_{i\rightarrow \infty}h_i=\infty$.
-Let $\mathcal{M}^i$ be the sequence of flows obtained by shifting $x^{\pm}_{h_i}$ to the origin, and parabolically rescaling by $Z(x^{+}_{h_i})^{-1}$.
+Let $\mathcal{M}^i$ be the sequence of flows obtained by shifting $x^{\pm}_{h_i}$ to the origin, and parabolically rescaling by $Z(x^{\pm}_{h_i})^{-1}$.
 By \cite[Thm.
 1.14]{HaslhoferKleiner_meanconvex} we can pass to a subsequential limit $\mathcal{M}^\infty$, which is an ancient noncollapsed flow that is weakly convex and smooth until it becomes extinct.
 Note also that $\mathcal{M}^\infty$ has bubble-sheet tangent flow at $-\infty$.

 We next observe that, $\mathcal{M}^\infty$ cannot be a round shrinking $\mathbb{R}^2\times S^1$.
 Indeed, if such a cylinder became extinct at time $0$ that would contradict the definition of the bubble-sheet scale, and if it became extinct at some later time that would contradict the fact that $M^\infty_0\cap (\mathbb{R}^2\times \{0\})$ is a strict subset of $\mathbb{R}^2\times \{0\}$ by construction.\\ Thus, by Theorem \ref{mz.ode.fine.neck} (Merle-Zaag alternative) for the flow $\mathcal{M}^\infty$ either the neutral mode is dominant or the unstable mode is dominant.
 If the neutral mode is dominant, then for large $i$, this contradicts the fact that $\mathcal{M}^i$ has dominant unstable mode.
+Indeed, on the one hand by Lemma \ref{neutral mode lower bound} (rough decay estimate) and Theorem \ref{thm_blowdown_neutral} (blowdown in neutral mode) the hypersurfaces $\bar{M}^{\infty,0}_\tau$ have some definite inwards quadratic bending, but on the other hand by the fine-bubble sheet theorem (Theorem \ref{thm Neck asymptotic}) the hypersurfaces $\bar{M}^{i,0}_\tau$ converge exponentially fast to the bubble sheet $\Gamma$.
+Since $\bar{M}^{i,0}_\tau$ converges locally smoothly to $\bar{M}^{\infty,0}_\tau$ this gives the desired contradiction for $i$ large enough.
 If the unstable mode is dominant, then by the fine-bubble sheet theorem (Theorem \ref{thm Neck asymptotic}) and the non-vanishing expansion theorem (Theorem \ref{non.vanish.coeffs}) the limit $\mathcal{M}^\infty$ has some expension parameters $a_1^\infty,a_2^\infty$ that do not vanish simultaneously.
 However, this contradicts the fact that the expansion parameters of $\mathcal{M}^i$ are obtained from the expansion parameters $(a_1,a_2)$ of $\mathcal{M}$ by scaling by $Z(x^{+}_{h_i})^{-1}\to 0$.
 This concludes the proof of the claim. \end{proof}

 Continuing the proof of the theorem, let $h_i\to \infty$ and consider the sequence $\mathcal{M}^i:=\mathcal{M}-(x_{h_i}^{+},0)$, which is obtained by translating in space time without rescaling.
 Taking a subsequential limit, Claim \ref{cyl_scale_bd} implies that this limit $\mathcal{M}^\infty$ is an ancient noncollapsed flow with a bubble-sheet tangent at $-\infty$.
 Moreover, arguing as in the proof of Claim \ref{cyl_scale_bd} we see that $\mathcal{M}^\infty$ has a dominant unstable mode, with the same expansion parameters $a_1,a_2$ as $\mathcal{M}$.\\